Doll-maker: “This doll had almost been loved to death. You know, love inflicts the most terrible injuries on my small patients.”

-Ada Ford– “Of course I’ve seen children disappear from this school (pouring a glass of brandy for Superintendent Newhouse) I’ve known children who’ve come for one day and never return again.
+Ada Ford– “Of course, I’ve seen children disappear from this school (pouring a glass of brandy for Superintendent Newhouse) I’ve known children who’ve come for one day and never return again.
 It’s perfectly feasible Superintendent.
 Children are at the mercy of their parents.
-And for the most part Parents are a very bad lot.”
+And for the most part, Parents are a very bad lot.”

 Newhouse “And in some instances, even undeserving of their children wouldn’t you say?”

 Ada –“Oh but I wouldn’t say, that would make me a suspect don’t’ you see.
-Queer old party saves children from undeserving parent. “
+Queer old party saves children from an undeserving parent. “

 Newhouse laughs, Ada laughs